jaylee137/jaylee518/README.md

   <br />

   Hi, I'm a Software Engineer, with outstanding experience in various fields, such as Web and Mobile, Cryptocurrency and Artifitial Intelligence.

+I have been exploring and researching blockchain, cryptography, AI/ML, and quantum computing for a long time.

+I'm passionate about creating impactful solutions and have the ability to build mathematically guaranteed robust backends and user-friendly frontends.

 I prioritize client satisfaction over earnings, which is why I focus on delivering quality work.

 My major skills are blockchain-based web and mobile application development.
 I have good experience with Blockchain, Bitcoin, Ethereum, Tron, Yield Farming, Swap, Smart Contract, NFT marketplace, and Exchange site.

-I have developing Web and Mobile Apps using React, Nextjs, Vue, Angular, Laravel, WordPress, Python/Django, React Native, Flutter and much more.
+I developed Web and Mobile Apps using React, Nextjs, Vue, Angular, Laravel, WordPress, Python/Django, React Native, Flutter and much more.

 I had already built many Projects with the mentioned skills.

 <br />

 ## ⚡ My Skills